 Your personal tutor will contact you a minimum of three times each semester.
 However, you don’t have to wait until the next contact point if something is urgent and you need advice, you can email them at any point in the semester.
 Also, your personal tutor may contact you at other times too, so please make sure you respond if they do.

-Because of the Covid-19 restrictions, the University will be using Microsoft Teams as the key way for personal tutors and students to contact one another individually, as a group and for students to interact with each other.
+Meetings with your personal tutor may be online or in person.
+For online meetings, the University will be using Microsoft Teams as the key way for personal tutors and students to contact one another individually, as a group and for students to interact with each other.
 Note: Microsoft Teams is part of the range of software available free when you enrol as a Heriot-Watt student.

 - Start of semester – Welcome Week (new and continuing students) or Teaching Week 1 (continuing students).
 This is to introduce, or re-introduce you to your personal tutor, explain how personal tutoring will work and answer any questions.